HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 You also need to enable IOMMU in the system BIOS.
 This is done using the “CPU Configuration” screen under “Advanced Mode”

+Motherboards from other manufacturers can also work with this release.
+The motherboards must support the FM2+ socket, run latest BIOS version and have the IOMMU enabled in the BIOS.

 #### Installing and configuring the kernel

 * Downloading the kernel binaries from the repo